 Quantum computer resistant cryptography

 It’s tempting to assume that simply doubling symmetric key sizes is enough, since that’s a smaller change than adopting a new algorithm.
 But this only works if you can keep data encryption keys confidential.
 Those keys are typically wrapped by a master key managed in a key management service that uses Hardware Security Modules (HSMs).
 If that service is remote, the communication channel must be secured to prevent exposure of data encryption keys in transit.
 In practice, then, protecting data at rest from quantum threats hinges on protecting data in transit as well.
-Accordingly, keys should be exchanged using quantum-safe protocols, such as TLS 1.3 with PQC cipher suites.
+Accordingly, keys should be exchanged using quantum-safe protocols, such as TLS 1.3 configured with post-quantum capable key establishment mechanisms.

 Cryptography and secure networked communications